Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: -Impulse Policies

 \section{$(w,y)$-Impulse Policies}

-We introduce $(w,y)$-impulse policies in Definition \ref{thresholds-policy} and establish in Lemma \ref{lem-(wy)admissible} that these policies are admissible in the sense of Definition \ref{admissible-policy}.
+We introduce $(w,y)$-impulse policies in \defref{thresholds-policy} and establish in \lemref{lem-(wy)admissible} that these policies are admissible in the sense of \defref{admissible-policy}.
 Moreover, by employing a renewal argument, we can derive the long-term average reward and establish preliminary results for these functions.
-We also characterize the supply rate and determine asymptotic relations involving the functions $\xi$ and $g$ as the thresholds $w$ and $y$ converge to the boundaries of the state space.
+We also characterize the product supply rate and determine asymptotic relations involving the functions $\xi$ and $g$ as the thresholds $w$ and $y$ converge to the boundaries of the state space.

 \begin{defn}[$(w,y)$-Policies] Let $(w,y) \in \cR$ and set $\tau_0 = 0$ and $X^{(w,y)}(0-)=x_0$.
 Define the {\em $(w,y)$-impulse policy}\/ $R^{(w,y)}$, with corresponding state process $X^{(w,y)}$, such that for $k \in \NN$,